hyperledger-archives/indy-sdk/docs/configuration.md

                  Look to key_derivation_method param for information about supported key derivation methods.
   "storage_credentials": optional<object> Credentials for wallet storage.
 Storage type defines set of supported keys.
                          Can be optional if storage supports default configuration.
-                         For 'default' storage type should be empty.
+                         Should be empty for 'default' storage type.
   "key_derivation_method": optional<string> Algorithm to use for wallet key derivation:
-                         ARGON2I_MOD - derive secured wallet master key (used by default) ARGON2I_INT - derive secured wallet master key (less secured but faster) RAW - raw wallet key master provided (skip derivation).
+                         ARGON2I_MOD - derive secured wallet master key (used by default) ARGON2I_INT - derive secured wallet master key (less secure but faster) RAW - raw wallet key master provided (skip derivation).
                                RAW keys can be generated with indy_generate_wallet_key call }